AnaGM2/Mathematics-Degree-Projects/Year-2/Algorithmics/README.md

 # Algorithmics

-This repository contains the core algorithmic foundations developed during my second year of the Mathematics degree.
+This repository contains the core algorithmic foundations developed on Python during my second year of the Mathematics degree.
 It covers everything from basic syntax to complex programming paradigms and object-oriented logic.

 ## Repository Structure
 The content is organized by topic, each containing: